Geobert/emile/README.md

 # tag in the list will not be in the social post (ex: ["english", "misc"])
 filtered_tag = []

 # social instances to post to.
-One per `api` (accepled values are "mastodon" or "bluesky").
+One per `api` (accepted values are "mastodon" or "bluesky").
 #`*_var` are environment variable to read the needed value from.
 If `social` is present,
 # it cannot be empty
 # ex: